Scro11z/scro11z.github.io/HackerRank.md

 permalink: /HackerRank/
 ---
 <ul>
-  {% for post in site.categories.technology %}
+  {% for post in site.categories.HackerRank %}
     <li><a href="{{ post.url }}">{{ post.title }}</a></li>
   {% endfor %}
 </ul>